Today, I’m going to review the best chemical peels for hyperpigmentation (my top pick is Glycolix Elite 20% Glycolic Acid Treatment Pads).

-Chemical peels have been around for literally thousands of years now.
-In fact, the ancient Egyptians were known to bathe in sour milk to cleanse their skin and remove unwanted blemishes. 🐄
+Chemical peels have been around for literally thousands of years.
+In fact, the ancient Egyptians were known for bathing in sour milk to cleanse their skin and remove unwanted blemishes.

-Today, we know that sour milk contains lactic acid, a type of alpha hydroxy acid (AHA), that helps exfoliate and rejuvenate your skin (Cleopatra was way ahead of the modern beauty industry!).
+Today, we know that sour milk contains lactic acid, an alpha hydroxy acid (AHA), that helps exfoliate and rejuvenate your skin (Cleopatra was way ahead of the modern beauty industry!).

-Among their many uses, chemical peels can be extremely effective for treating hyperpigmentation.
-This includes dark spots, age spots, melasma, post-acne marks, sun damage, and uneven skin tone.
+Among their many uses, chemical peels are extremely effective for treating hyperpigmentation, including dark spots, age spots, melasma, post-acne marks, sun damage, and uneven tone.

-ⓘ In this post, I’ll help you find the right chemical peel for your needs and budget!
+ⓘ Let’s help you find the right chemical peel for your skin concern and budget!

-What Are The Best Chemical Peels for Hyperpigmentation?
+What Is The Best At Home Chemical Peel for Hyperpigmentation?